 When you upgrade servers that participate in a replication setup, the procedure for upgrading depends on the current server versions and the version to which you are upgrading.
 This section provides information about how upgrading affects replication.
 For general information about upgrading MySQL, see Upgrading MySQL

-When you upgrade a master to 5.6 from an earlier MySQL release series, you should first ensure that all the slaves of this master are using the same 5.6.x release.
-If this is not the case, you should first upgrade the slaves.
-To upgrade each slave, shut it down, upgrade it to the appropriate 5.6.x version, restart it, and restart replication.
-Relay logs created by the slave after the upgrade are in 5.6 format.
+When you upgrade a source to 5.6 from an earlier MySQL release series, you should first ensure that all the replicas of this source are using the same 5.6.x release.
+If this is not the case, you should first upgrade the replicas.
+To upgrade each replica, shut it down, upgrade it to the appropriate 5.6.x version, restart it, and restart replication.
+Relay logs created by the replica after the upgrade are in 5.6 format.

 Changes affecting operations in strict SQL mode may result in

-replication failure on an updated slave.
-For example, as of MySQL
+replication failure on an updated replica.
+For example, as of

 DEFAULT value of 0 for temporal data types in

 if a replica is upgraded, a source which has not been upgraded

 executes statements without error that may fail on the replica and

 replication stops.
 To deal with this, stop all new statements on

 the source and wait until the replicas catch up.
 Then upgrade the